-Spend the day in Caye Caulker wandering around and getting to know the place.
-There’s some great food on Caye Caulker, my favourite restaurant was definitely Enjoy, or try Sobre las Olas right on the waterfront.
+Spend the rest of the day in Caye Caulker wandering around and getting to know the place.
+There’s some great food on Caye Caulker – my favourite restaurant was definitely Enjoy, or try Sobre las Olas right on the waterfront.

 Down at The Split you’ll find the perfect spot for lying in the sun with a beer.
 The guy from the crazy boat you’ll see there will probably try to get you to buy him rum.
 He’s funny.
 Humour him, and if you’re feeling generous, treat him too.

-My favourite place at night was the Sports Bar and Grill followed by I&I Bar.
+My favourite place at night on Caye Caulker was the Sports Bar and Grill followed by I&I Bar.
 They’ve got swings at the bar, what more could you want?

 I’d recommend to do any diving with Frenchie’s Diving School, they’re awesome.
 If you’ve got more than two weeks in Belize consider doing your Open Water PADI with them, or your Advanced, depending on what level you’re at.

-Day four: have fun in Caye Caulker
+Day 4: have fun in Caye Caulker

-Today’s the day for diving.
-If you’ve managed to afford and seek out a dive trip to the Blue Hole, well done.
-Other options include Esmerelda and anywhere on Goff’s Caye.
+Other options for what to do on day 4 of your two-week Belize itinerary include Esmerelda and anywhere on Goff’s Caye.
 There are lots of companies offering the same kind of trips, and the only one I can personally vouch for is Frenchie’s, who I did my PADI course with, but ask around to find the right one for you.